-Among Ms Jacobs' clients are US importers and retailers of consumer products and major US apparel retailers, as well as multinational manufacturers, and government and industry associations.
+Among Ms Jacobs’s clients are: US importers and retailers of consumer products, multinational manufacturers, governments and industry associations.

-Ms Jacobs has extensive experience assisting companies in obtaining customs rulings, preparing protests and responding to penalty proceedings, including intellectual property rights violations, and in drafting contracts, including vendor-purchaser and licensing agreements, and with internal compliance programmes.
-She also advises on rules of origin and valuation issues and on matters pending before the WTO, particularly the Dispute Settlement Body, and assists industries and governments in identifying viable claims and litigation strategies under WTO agreements.
+Ms Jacobs has extensive experience assisting companies in obtaining customs rulings, preparing protests and responding to penalty proceedings, including intellectual property rights violations, in drafting contracts, including vendor-purchaser and licensing agreements, and with internal compliance programmes.
+She also advises on rules of origin and valuation issues and on matters pending before the WTO, particularly the dispute settlement body, and assists industries and governments in identifying viable claims and litigation strategies under WTO agreements.
 She advises companies on identifying and reducing their exposure to antidumping and countervailing duties and is the co-author of a report for the World Bank on non-market economy countries.
 On behalf of various clients, she has appeared before the generalised system of preferences subcommittee and lobbied Congress on behalf of GSP programme beneficiaries.

-Ms Jacobs previously served as Senior Counsel for Trade Agreements at the US Department of Commerce.
-She was one of the primary US Government negotiators of the 1986 Protocol extending the Multifiber Arrangement.
+Ms Jacobs previously served as senior counsel for trade agreements at the US Department of Commerce.
+There, she was one of the primary US government negotiators of the 1986 protocol extending the Multifiber Arrangement.
 Ms Jacobs was a recipient of the Commerce Department’s General Counsel’s Award for Exceptional Performance during her time as senior counsel for trade agreements.
 Before that, Ms Jacobs was a legal adviser in the US International Trade Commission’s general counsel’s office, responsible for legal issues arising during antidumping, countervailing duty, safeguard, and Section 337 (patent and trademark) investigations.

 WWL says: Jacobs is "an experienced and savvy" trade and customs lawyer.